kanevk/markdown-cv/_posts/2020-07-29-Kamen-Kanev-CV.md

 ## Professional Experience

-### CEO
+### Founder / CEO

 `April 2020 - September 2020`
-__[Bakalin BG](https://tradeo.com/){:target="_blank" rel="noopener"}__
+__[Bakalin BG](https://bakalin.bg/){:target="_blank" rel="noopener"}__

 We at Bakalin BG have the ambition of making the local specialty stores competitive to the supermarket chains.
 I and my partners have built the service from scratch, and I've learned a lot in various areas:
-Product vision, UX, People management, Logistics, Legal, Negotiation.
+Product vision, UX, Leadership, Logistics, Legal, Negotiation.
 One of the most noticeable achievements of mine is innovating with a delivery strategy that has improved our profit predictions with up to 20% on a yearly base.
+- Managing a team of 5 highly skilled young people
+- Contributing for 20-30% of the codebase: 2x React SPAs + Django GraphQL API

-- Developing quantity management process(for grocery products) with >98% efficiency
+- Developing a quantity management system(for grocery products) having up to 98% efficiency
-- Implementing agile principles in a fully remote team with a flexible work schedule
+- Implementing agile practices in a **fully remote team** with a flexible work schedule
 - Making over 30 user interviews for validating product hypotheses
-- Contributing for 20-30% of the codebase: 2x React SPAs + Django GraphQL API

 ### Team Lead